joehalloran/sql-coursework/README.md

 The data we are handling is historical, and therefore very unlikely to be altered (unless of course some new data was discovered in a dusty filing cabinet in a rarely visited hospital wing).
 Therefore we can treat the data as effectively static.

-With this in mind, I wanted to create an isolated and automated (where possible) means of setting up the database, so it could be easily rebuilt if problems were discovered in the configuration.
+With this in mind and safe in the knowledge we do not need to worry about additions to the data, I wanted to create an isolated and automated (where possible) means of setting up the database, so it could be easily rebuilt if problems were discovered in the configuration.

 A full description of the process, including scripts written is included as an appendix.
 In addition, you can find a summary of the process below.

 For the reasons outlined above (isolated, replicable, and automated).
 I created a virtual server using Vagrant *(Vagrant by Hashicorp (2017))* running Ubuntu 14.04 server addition *Ubuntu 14.04.5 LTS (2017)*.
-I then set up a LAMP server *(LAMP (software bundle) - Wikipedia (2017))*, created an Apache web server and installed phpmyadmin *(How to install phpmyadmin on ubuntu - Liquid Web (2017))*.
+I then set up a LAMP server *(LAMP (software bundle) - Wikipedia (2017))* and installed phpmyadmin *(How to install phpmyadmin on ubuntu - Liquid Web (2017))* to give me GUI access to the DB.

 I then wanted to create a script that would set up the database and populate the tables with data from the spreadsheet files provided for the task.
 I decided to use the Python SQL Alchemy module *(SQL Alchemy - The Database Toolkit for Python (2017))*, which provides an ORM.
 This is a useful means of  visualising the database by creating tables as Python classes.